In This Article

 - By Air: Rosario – Islas Malvinas International Airport (ROS) offers domestic and limited international flights.

-Where to Stay in Rosario, Argentina
+Where I like to stay in Rosario, Argentina

 - Holiday Inn Rosario – Comfortable, modern hotel with rooftop pool, gym, and river views.